The light from the sun that hits the Earth’s surface in just one minute can meet all energy demands for an entire year.

 Imagine being able to harness just a piece of that to power your own home.
 That’s what solar power systems do.

-A solar energy system is designed to capture power from the sun, convert it to electricity you can use, and supply your home appliances and systems rather than using power from your utility company.
+A solar power system captures energy from the sun, converts it to electricity you can use, and supplies your home appliances and systems rather than using power from your utility company.

 How It Works

-Particles called photons found in sunlight are collected by the solar panels when they hit the surface, creating a direct current (DC).
-An inverter takes the DC and converts it into an alternating current (AC) which is routed to the home’s switchboard to supply power for appliances, lights, etc. If there is a surplus of converted electricity, it is stored for use later on when direct sunlight isn’t available.
+The solar panels collect particles found in sunlight called photons when they hit the surface, creating a direct current (DC).
+An inverter takes the DC and converts it into an alternating current (AC), routing it to the home’s switchboard to supply power for appliances, lights, etc. If there is a surplus of converted electricity, it is stored for use later on when direct sunlight isn’t available.

 Solar Power Myths

 “They’re too expensive, and the ROI will take too long.”

 Solar panels are much more affordable now than they ever were before.
 They also help save a substantial amount on energy bills monthly, which helps to offset the initial purchase.

 With the available tax credits and energy saving possibilities, a solar power system can start to show a return on investment in just a couple of years.

 Because solar panels last 25-30 years, there’s no need to replace them continually.
 Once you have them in place, you’re set for a long time.